qualityshepherd/brine/assets/posts/southern_coast.md

 - 12 loggers, each marked with protective symbols

 **1407 Blackfish Point**
 A sheltered cove where prized blackfish school.
-Village fishermen claim the beach; their boats marked with crooked copper nails—wards from the Boat Hag. **"Cheeks" Allnut** (`Burly, Swift-Blade, Bear Hands`) educates strangers that this is a private beach and that charter fees start at 100s; no haggling.
+Village fishermen claim the beach; their boats marked with crooked copper nails—wards from the Boat Hag. **"Cheeks" Allnut** (`Burly, Swift-Blade, Bear Hands`) _educates_ strangers that this is a private beach and that charter fees start at 100s; no haggling.

 **1408 Fishing Hamlet** A handful of wooden huts cling to the coast, their weathered walls dark with salt spray.

 The hut nearest the sea belongs to Pesh (`Generous, Paranoid`), a fourth-generation fisherman known for his anonymous donations to the monastery.
 None question how a simple fisherman can afford such charity.
 Beneath Pesh's hut lies a chest of 10,000 silver coins—salvaged from the pirate wreck in seven midnight diving trips.
 The weight of his secret is heavier than the chest.

 The hamlet folk avoid the nearby Boat Hag [#1506], claiming her presence spoils their catches.
 Rotten fish regularly appear on her doorstep, though no one admits to leaving them.

+**1503 Split Oak**
+A massive oak tree, split by siege engines during the battle, still stands - both halves alive and growing apart.
+Moss-covered stones from the war machines lie scattered at its base.

 **1506 The Boat Hag** An overturned fishing boat serves as dwelling, its weathered hull grown thick with moss and marsh vines.
 Smoke from strange herbs seeps through the cracks while marsh birds deliver messages in exchange for scraps.
 Locals leave offerings at her door—they say rotten fish draws darker things away.